MissouriMRDT/Autonomy_Software/src/threads/README.md

 **NOTE: Look in the `examples/threading` directory to see example implementations of what this guide discusses.**

 ### Step 1: Create the class and inherit the interface.
 Create a new file in the `threads` directory and name it appropriately.
 For example, if there is a main class responsible for managing the states of the rover, create a file named `StateMachineThread.cpp`.
-Similarly, if there is a main class handling vision processing, name the file `VisionThread.py`.
+Similarly, if there is a main class handling vision processing, name the file `VisionThread.cpp`.
 Then, create a class with the same name as the file and inherit the `AutonomyThread` interface and define the template type like shown below:
 ```
 #include "../../src/interfaces/AutonomyThread.hpp"